NonameUntitled/logq/README.md

 It is dedicated to our paper: "Correcting the LogQ Correction: Revisiting Sampled Softmax for Large-Scale Retrieval"

 Compared to the original gSASRec repository, we added the following:
-- Different train files dedicated to different objective functions (full softmax, sampled softmax)
+- Additional train files dedicated to different objective functions (full softmax, sampled softmax, etc.)
-- Config files for Steam and Gowalla datasets
+- Configuration files for ML1M, Steam and Gowalla datasets
-- Datasets

 ## Getting Started